Frank-Friemel/rpi-screensaver-backlight/README.md

 `sudo sh -c 'echo 0 > /sys/class/backlight/rpi_backlight/bl_power'`

 Curiously, echo'ing a 1 to bl_power turns the display off.
 Echo'ing a 0 turns it on.

+First we add read/write access to the device-anchor to get rid of the need to use `sudo`

+`echo 'SUBSYSTEM=="backlight",RUN+="/bin/chmod 666 /sys/class/backlight/%k/brightness /sys/class/backlight/%k/bl_power"' | sudo tee -a /etc/udev/rules.d/backlight-permissions.rules`

+Then copy the file `screensaver-backlight.pl` of my repository to you folder `/usr/bin` and assign execute access

+`sudo chmod a+x /usr/bin/screensaver-backlight.pl`

+Finally add the execution of the perl script to the autostart file located in your home folder

+`cd ~/.config/lxsession/LXDE/`

+`nano autostart`

+Add this entry somewhere after start of `xscreensaver`

+`@screensaver-backlight.pl &`

+Reboot you pi afterwards.
+That's it.